jsfakianos/Nothing-Knew/README.md

 ![Conv3 image 5](/Network_02/conv1e4m2.gif "convolution layer evolution during edge morph")
 ![Output image 5](/Network_02/output1e4m2.gif "morph edges")

 The model will be given a little more capacity in the following pages.
 Though, the animated gifs have become too much for this single page.
 Follow [this link](./page2.md) to continue.
-If it is not here, it's because I haven't uploaded yet.